 Lisa is thrilled to be back at the camp that inspired her personal and professional path.
 Beyond the Machanayim scar still visible on her knee (Red Team, 2nd Session, 1990), Camp Harlam, and the inspiring leaders and peers she experienced it with, left an indelible mark on her identity as well - inspiring her to grow from a shy, quiet first-time camper at 11 years old, to a Jewish camping professional working to provide a meaningful and fulfilling camp experience for many more Jewish youth.

 Lisa currently lives in Mt.
-Laurel, NJ with her husband, Rabbi Benjamin David, and her children Noa, Elijah and Sam.
+Laurel, NJ with her husband, Rabbi Benjamin David, and her children Noa, Elijah and Sam and will be moving after the summer to the Elkins Park, PA area.